 Are you a Good Neighbour to Nature?
 HAT helps you find ways to meet your land use needs while protecting some of Canada's rarest habitats.
 Whether you want a place for the kids to play soccer, an attractive yard, or a vegetable garden, HAT can help you succeed while preventing harm to waterways or woodlands.
-Homeowners often have many questions about limited sources of quality information on topics like gardening, tree care, pets outside, and invasive species (like bullfrogs).
+Homeowners often have many questions about limited sources of quality information on topics like gardening, tree care, and invasive species (like bullfrogs).

 What are Habitat Stewards?